Enjoy the first chapter of my new novel Magic Headaches. Available on Amazon.com

 But Derek was not okay.
 He never would be.
 And he was pretty sure no one really believed that his blog was based on his life.
 The best place to hide the truth was in plain sight, right?

 Derek knew Morland was far away.
 So far Earth’s telescopes couldn’t see it and it definitely couldn’t see him but sometimes, like tonight, it was as if Morland was breathing over his shoulder, up his neck.
 He couldn’t run from that.
 He couldn’t run from his own mind.
 He’d tried.
-Because sometimes the loneliness and the fear locked inside himself made it hard to breath.
+Because sometimes the loneliness and the fear locked inside himself made it hard to breathe.
 But there was one thing a soulless man was good at and that was making himself feel nothing.
 So Derek took a breath and forced himself to shake off the feeling of unease and coming disaster.
 Nothing ever happened in Waxhaw, North Carolina.
 Everything would stay the same and that thought was a comforting little nightmare itself.

 Waxhaw, North Carolina was trying to kill Elinor Lirdin.
 Something had broken inside herself over the last twenty-four hours.
 She had been taking a walk in the woods behind her new house with her little brother and sister when she had felt that something was wrong.
 The ill-at-ease feeling only got worse as she walked deeper into the woods.
 Just as she was calling her siblings to come back inside the feeling of wrongness slammed into her like a tidal wave.
 Her vision started flashing gold like a strobe light was going off and it felt like fire was raging through her skull.
 She’d woken up in the hospital a couple hours later.
 The flashing light was gone but the pain in her head was definitely not.